platform architecture

 Servaas De Wandel graduated as an ir. architect from Ghent University in 2012, after which he joined the newly founded Havana architectuur.
 At Havana, he served as project manager for, among other things, the construction of a community centre in Veldegem, a parking building in Ledeberg (in collaboration with L.U.S.T. architects) and a student housing project for Ghent University (in collaboration with Bovenbouw architectuur).
 He also teaches architectural design at Ghent University.

-Lotte Thierens obtained her Bachelor’s degree in Interior Architecture in 2017, after which she continued her studies consecutively and graduated as an architect from the KU Leuven LUCA School of Arts in Ghent in 2020.
-Before joining the platform architecture team in 2024, she worked as an associate at Tim Rogge architecture studio and MARCEL architects.
-In addition to her work as an architect, she is a graphic artist, part of Atelier seven and is training in graphic arts and woodworking.
+Lotte Thierens obtained her bachelor’s degree in Interior Architecture in 2017, after which she immediately continued her studies and graduated as an architect in 2020 at KU Leuven LUCA School of Arts in Ghent.
+Before joining the team of platform architectuur in 2024, she worked as an assistant at Tim Rogge architectuurstudio and MARCEL architecten.
+Alongside her work as an architect, she is a graphic artist and a member of Atelier Zeven, and she is pursuing training in printmaking and woodworking.

 2019